Failure Modes of Zero-Shot Machine Unlearning in Reinforcement Learning and Robotics

 The graph above highlights a key failure mode: after a short stable interval, forget accuracy begins to rise, despite continued filtering.
 We call this the tipping point.
 This phenomenon suggests latent leakage from the generator or overfitting to shared features between retained and forgotten classes.

 In short: zero-shot unlearning is highly brittle, with poor tradeoffs between forgetting effectiveness and knowledge retention.
 No configuration in our experiments produced stable long-term forgetting without harming overall utility.
+The retain and forget accuracy curves for MNIST and SVHN are shown in Figure 6 , highlighting the tipping point phenomenon.

 Multi-Class Forgetting: Scaling Issues